lightblue-platform/lightblue-docs-specs/backend_specifications/rdbms/script_generation.md

 scripts based on the field/column mappings and foreign key information declated in the metadata.

+Note: We are not talking about script text generation.
+The output of the script generator is an executable script object tree.

 ## Query Generation

 Query  generation takes a  projection, query,  and sort  criteria, and